ranfysvalle02/blog-drafts/reasoning.md

 **The Limitations of Statistical Models**

 While statistical models are powerful tools, they have inherent limitations.
 LLMs cannot truly understand the meaning or implications of the information they process.
 They are simply manipulating symbols based on statistical probabilities.
-As a result, they can often produce nonsensical or misleading outputs, even when their responses appear to be logical.

 LLMs are powerful tools, but it's essential to recognize their limitations.
 While they can generate impressive text, they are not capable of true reasoning.
 The illusion of reasoning is a product of their statistical models and the way they are trained.
-As we continue to develop and refine LLMs, it's important to maintain a clear understanding of their capabilities and limitations.

 **Understanding Reasoning**